 Tractor ride on the beach

-This tour began at the end of the road at Clifton Bay Point.
-As with many coastal tours in New Zealand, the tides dictate the schedule.
-We began at 11am for a 4-hour trip.
-After a quick briefing by the tour leader and a few amusing ‘porkies’, we set off down the beach towards Cape Kidnappers.
-Fun in buckets!
+The tour starts at the end of the road at Clifton Bay Point.
+Now with many of New Zealand’s coastal tours, you are dependent upon the schedule of the tides.
+The tour begins at 11am and it goes for 4 hours.
+There is a quick briefing by the tour leader and a few amusing ‘porkies’ are told (little lies).
+Now the fun begins.
+The tractors head off slowly towards Cape Kidnappers.
+This is Fun in buckets!

 Unique Limestone cliffs on the way

-After about 1.5 hours we finally reached the “tractor parking” area near the Cape.
-There is a Doc (Department of Conversation) shelter and fresh water facilities.
-Most fellow travellers bought their own food for a picnic lunch.
-We had about 1.5 hours to explore the area.
+It probably takes about 1.5 hours to reach the “tractor parking” area near the Cape.
+At this spot, there is a Doc (Department of Conversation) shelter and fresh water facilities.
+Do remember to bring your own food for a picnic lunch.
+You’ll probably spend about 1.5 hours here, to explore the area.

-Next, we took a 30 minute one-way walk to the Cape Kidnappers Gannet colony.
-We greeted these photogenic birds on a sunny April day and cameras were ready.
+The next part of the tour involves a 30 minute one-way walk to the Cape Kidnappers Gannet colony.
+These lovely birds are incredibly photogenic.
+Birdlife photographers love them.
+I can tell you that on this sunny April day, cameras were at the ready.

-The tour usually returns on the same route it started but we decided to walk 10 kilometres from the Gannet colony to Clifton Bay.
-We’d seen a number of walkers doing this return trip on foot and thought it would be fun.
-It was a lovely, easy walk along the cliffs, pass gentle rolling surf.
-At some point we removed our shoes to cross shallow streams but considered that all part of the experience.
+The tour usually returns on the same route it started but you can walk back to Clifton Bay.
+If you decide to walk back, be prepared for a 10 kilometre trek.
+We actually saw a number of walkers choose this option and thought it would be fun to do it ourselves.
+It was a lovely, easy walk along the cliffs and we passed gentle rolling surf.
+At some point you will need to remove your shoes to cross a few shallow streams.

-After many years of having the Cape Kidnappers Gannet colony tour on our to-do list, we were not disappointed.
+After many years of wanting to do the Cape Kidnappers Gannet colony tour, we were not disappointed.
 It’s refreshing to be so close to nature and an enriching experience.
-On a warm day, a tour like this is the ideal way to explore a beautiful part of the Hawkes Bay region.
+On a warm day, this tour is the ideal way to explore a beautiful part of the Hawkes Bay region.